-Fresh Deal for FreshWorks
+Fresh Deal for FreshWorks: Q&A with Samarth Mod on firm's acquisition

 For a decision this monumental to make sense to us, we wanted to ensure we can look into the eyes of our team, clients, communities and supporters and say that it is a great decision for everyone.
 I truly believe that to be the case and will ensure our team and clients continue to get an amazing experience and value that were crucial to our success thus far.

 Personally, it is like a graduation ceremony for entrepreneurs.
 Early on in 2014, we started with a big bang, we were excited and then once the reality set in, we had to unlearn things and learn new things.
 We had to get used to making thousands of mistakes and we absolutely did that and we still do so it is a journey.

-But EY is one of the Big Four and when they looked at our businesses, our matrix, our processes and how we organize ourselves, they were blown away and they wanted that secret sauce within EY.
+But EY is a one of the Big Four and when they looked at our businesses, our matrix, our processes and how we organize ourselves, they were blown away and they wanted that secret sauce within EY.
 That is one of the most exciting aspects about our graduation.
 We were just building something and doing our best, hiring good people.

 And then to have one of the Big Four come along like this?
 It was like a stamp of approval.
 So yes, we are treating this like a graduation ceremony for entrepreneurs.
 We participated in the final exams and we got our grades back and they stayed with us.